Getting work experience and internships in retail banking, insurance, regulation or actuarial science

 - It could smooth your way into a graduate job with the employer: most financial services firms – from insurance companies to banks – aim to hire 60–90% of their interns.
 At some employers you’ll skip most of the recruitment process and go straight to interview.
 At others, you might be offered a job straight away.

-- Even if you don’t get (or don’t accept) an offer from your internship company, your work experience will boost your other graduate job applications.
-Graduate recruiters love candidates to have industry-related work experience: it provides evidence of your commitment to the sector and suggests that you have made a considered career choice, based on the experience of having worked in the field.
+- Even if you don’t get (or don’t accept) an offer from your internship company, your industry-related work experience will boost your other graduate job applications because it provides evidence of your commitment to the sector and suggests that you have made a considered career choice.

 - In this competitive graduate market, most of your graduate competition will have finance-related work experience.